devarsh10/devarsh10/README.md

 - 🔭 I’m currently working on MERN Stack Development.
 - 🌱 Right now I had reached till Javascript Projects(using little bit of HTML5 & CSS).
-- :book: And yet to learn about react followed by MongoDB and Expressjs and Nodejs
+- :book: And yet to learn about React followed by MongoDB and Expressjs and Nodejs

 ### Reach out to me: